FRACerqueira/PromptPlus/README.md

 - Slider numeric ranger with gradient colors
 - Up-Down numeric ranger
 - Switch (style on/off)
-- Wait Tasks (Parallel/Sequential) with elapsedtime and spinner
+- Wait Process (Run background tasks Sequential/Parallel) with elapsedtime and spinner
 - Wait Time with countdown and spinner
 - Progress bar with 8 types , gradient colors and spinner
 - Browser File and Folder with multi-select, colors and spinner